tmm1/flyapp-mastodon/README.md

 ### Sending email

-Mastodon sends emails on signup, to confirm email addresses.
+Mastodon sends emails on sign-up, to confirm email addresses.
 It also uses emails for password resets, notifications to the server admins, and various other tasks.
 To have a fully-functioning Mastodon server, you'll need to create an account with an email service like [Postmark](https://postmarkapp.com/) or [Mailgun](https://www.mailgun.com/), get credentials, and provide those credentials to Mastodon as env vars or secrets.
 See [`fly.toml`](./fly.toml) for an example of the env vars you would set, and then provide your credentials as Fly secrets:

 ```bash
 fly secrets set SMTP_LOGIN=<public token> SMTP_PASSWORD=<secret token>